swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 implementations MUST NOT depend on case insensitive string comparisons, normalization or trimming of whitespace, or conversion of locale-specific formats such as numbers or currency.
-This requirement is intended to conform to the W3C working-draft Requirements for String Identity, Matching, and String Indexing \[[W3C-CHAR](https://www.w3.org/TR/WD-charreq/)\].
+This requirement is intended to conform to the W3C working group note "Requirements for String Identity, Matching, and String Indexing" \[[W3C-CHAR](https://www.w3.org/TR/charreq/)\].

 <a name="uri-values"></a>
 #### 1.3.2.
 URI Values